ProtonoxDEV/Protonox-Kivy-Multiplatform-Framework/README.md

 - Level-based reload strategy (safe by default)

 ### 🌉 Web → Kivy portability (via UI-IR)
-- HTML entrypoint parsing into a neutral UI model (no DOM mutation)
+- HTML entrypoint parsing (local path **or URL**) into a neutral UI model (no DOM mutation)
+- Asset + route discovery for multi-view sites and SPA-like flows
+- UI-IR is serializable (`ui-model.json`) for audits/diffs and can be reloaded via env (`PROTONOX_UI_MODEL`)
-- One-to-one screen mapping to clean KV + controller scaffolds
+- One-to-one screen mapping to clean KV + controller scaffolds (no user code touched)
-- KV exports live in `.protonox` to keep user code untouched
+- CLI coverage: `protonox web2kivy` for exports, `protonox validate` for PNG baseline/candidate diffs
-- Optional PNG comparison against the UI model for visual checks
+- Optional PNG comparison against the UI model for viewport sanity and drift detection
 - See `docs/WEB_TO_KIVY_PIPELINE.md` for the full flow and safeguards.

 ### 🧭 Explicit State & Lifecycle (opt-in)